MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 This example shows a folder of production files on your hard drive called `my-project`.
 In the following steps, change `my-project` to your folder name, if it is different.

-1. Install Node.js and the `reload` NPM package, as follows:
+1. Install Node.js and the `reload` npm package, as follows:
     1. Download and install [Node.js][NodeJS].
-    1. To install the [reload NPM package][NPM], open a command prompt and run `npm install reload -g` to install the package globally.
+    1. To install [the reload npm package][NPM], open a command prompt and run `npm install reload -g` to install the package globally.

 1. Attach the extension to your live reloading project, as follows:
     1. Navigate to the `my-project` folder in your terminal window and run `reload` to start the local server.